Criticism of Judaism: Shechitah (Kosher slaughter)

 More recently, kosher slaughter has attracted criticism from some groups concerned with animal welfare, who contend that the absence of any form of anesthesia or stunning prior to the severance of the animal's jugular vein causes unnecessary pain and suffering.
 Calls for the abolition of kosher slaughter have been made in 2008 by Germany's federal chamber of veterinarians, and in 2011 by the Party for Animals in the Dutch parliament.
 In both incidents, Jewish groups responded that the criticisms were attacks against their religion.

 Supporters of kosher slaughter counter that Judaism requires the practice precisely because it is considered humane.
 Research conducted by Temple Grandin and Joe M. Regenstein shows that, practiced correctly with proper restraint systems, kosher slaughter results in little pain and suffering, and notes that behavioral reactions to the incision made during kosher slaughter are less than those to noises such as clanging or hissing, inversion or pressure during restraint.

 Brit milah (circumcision ritual)

-The Jewish practice of brit milah, or circumcision of infant males, has been attacked in both ancient and modern times as "painful" and "cruel", or tantamount to genital mutilation.
+The Jewish practice of brit milah, or circumcision of infant males, has been attacked in both ancient and modern times as "painful" and "cruel," or tantamount to genital mutilation.

 Hellenistic culture found circumcision to be repulsive: Circumcision was regarded as a physical deformity, and circumcised men were forbidden to participate in the Olympic Games.
 Some Hellenistic Jews practised epispasm.
 In the Roman Empire, circumcision was regarded as a barbaric and disgusting custom.
 According to the Talmud, the consul Titus Flavius Clemens was condemned to death by the Roman Senate in 95 CE for circumcising himself and converting to Judaism.
 The emperor Hadrian (117–138) forbade circumcision.

 Paul expressed similar sentiments about circumcision, calling it "mutilation" in Philippians 3.
 "Watch out for those dogs, those evildoers, those mutilators of the flesh."

+The act of metzitzah b'peh, which is characterized by the oral suction of a newborn's genital wound during circumcision to draw away blood, and is performed chiefly by ultra-Orthodox Jews, has been described by critics as "gruesome."
+It has led to STDs such as herpes being transmitted to newborns.